igem-fau/website/content/project/experiments.md

  **Protein purification by His SpinTrap**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

+We integrated Histidine (His)-tags in all our composite parts for detection and purification.
+This allows us to isolate our desired proteins via His-tag-purification.
 His-tag purification uses the purification technique of immobilized metal affinity chromatography.
 In this technique, transition metal ions are immobilized on a resin matrix using a chelating agent such as iminodiacetic acid.
 The most common ion for the his-purification is Ni2+.
 The His-tag has high affinity for these metal ions and binds strongly to the column.
-Imidazole competes with the His-tag for binding to the metal-charged resin and thus is used for elution of the protein
+Imidazole competes with the His-tag for binding to the metal-charged resin and thus is used for elution of the protein.

 Binding buffer: 50mM NaH2PO4, 500 mM NaCl, 20 mM Imidazol, pH 8,0